 Acknowledgments

 This research was funded through the Living Lab for Climate Change and Conservation program of the British Columbia Parks (grant ID: TP21JHQ011) and in part by NSERC support of Coops (RGPIN-2018-03851).
 Remote sensing data products utilized in this research are free and open and available for download at: https://ca.nfis.org/maps_eng.html.
 We thank Dr Michael Wulder and Dr Joanne White for development and early access to these National Terrestrial Ecosystem Mapping System (NTEMS) products.
+We also thank an anonymous reviewer for their helpful comments which improved the manuscript.

 Literature Cited